Anti-abortion activist who shot Kansas abortion doctor freed

 KANSAS CITY, Mo.
-(AP) — An anti-abortion activist who shot and wounded Kansas abortion doctor George Tiller in 1993 and committed clinic attacks in several states has been released from prison in Oregon.
+(AP) — A woman who shot Wichita abortion doctor George Tiller and attacked abortion clinics in several states in the 1990s has been released from prison in Oregon, prompting concern in clinics across the country, according to a published report Wednesday.

-The U.S. Bureau of Prisons on Wednesday confirmed the release of 62-year-old Rachelle “Shelley” Shannon.
-The bureau says she’ll be on supervised release for three years.
-Conditions of her release aren’t public.
+Rachelle “Shelley” Shannon was released from a halfway house in Portland, the U.S. Bureau of Prisons confirmed.
+She will be on supervised release for three years but the bureau said conditions of her release will not be revealed.

-Shannon was sentenced to 20 years in prison for six fire bombings and two acid attacks at abortion clinics in California, Oregon and Nevada.
+Shannon spent 25 years in custody and had been living at the halfway house since May, The Kansas City Star reported .

 Most Read Nation & World Stories